Huiping27/earth_LOOP_app/README.md

 ## Project Overview

-The EarthLOOP  helps users track and manage their carbon emissions related to flights.
-It allows users to:
+The EarthLOOP helps users track and manage their carbon emissions related to flights,food, household and more.
+So far it allows users to:
 - Add and view flight emission data.
 - Display a list of recorded flights and their emissions.
 -Add and view food emission data.(processing)
 -Display a dashboard for the food emission.(processing)

+...

 ## Features